kilkkij/numpynet/README.md

 # numpynet
-A feedforward net on NumPy
+A feedforward net on NumPy.